opensearch-project/documentation-website/_opensearch/rest-api/search.md

 ignore_throttled | Boolean | Whether to ignore concrete, expanded, or indexes with aliases if indexes are frozen.
 Default is true. ignore_unavailable | Boolean | Specifies whether to include missing or closed indexes in the response.
 Default is false. lenient | Boolean | Specifies whether OpenSearch should accept requests if queries have format errors (for example, querying a text field for an integer).
-Default is false. max_concurrent_shard_requests | Integer | The number of how many concurrent shard requests this request should execute on each node.
+Default is false. max_concurrent_shard_requests | Integer | How many concurrent shard requests this request should execute on each node.
 Default is 5. pre_filter_shard_size | Integer | A prefilter size threshold that triggers a prefilter operation if the request exceeds the threshold.
 Default is 128 shards. preference | String | Specifies which shard or node OpenSearch should perform the count operation on. q | String | Lucene query string’s query.